johm/redemmas/bylaws.md

 Relationship of the Red Emma’s Collective to Red Emma’s LLC
 ===========================================================

-1. The Bylaws stated here shall also serve as the official operating agreement for Red Emma’s Limited Liability Corporation (henceforth the LLC).
 2. All assets of the collective will be legally held by the LLC.
 All debts of the collective will be legally in the name of the LLC.
     Individual members of the LLC shall not be held liable as